to be or to do?

 Holiday defines purpose as being passion with boundaries, whilst realism is detachment and perspective.
 Based on these definitions, Holiday believes that if we can couple purpose and a healthy dose of realism in understanding what we’re doing and why we’re doing it, this will lead to success in any part of our life.

-We’ve all met “dreamers” (if you haven’t, you’re probably who we’re describing), those with bold ideas, with a grand vision of what they want to accomplish, head in the clouds envisioning the wonders their idea will bring to fruition.
+We’ve all met “dreamers”, those with bold ideas, with a grand vision of what they want to accomplish, head in the clouds envisioning the wonders their idea will bring to fruition.
 However, this alone will not bring any sort of results.
 A sense of realism and an objective analysis of the situation at hand will more likely lead you in the direction of success, as you’re not caught up in the clouds, but rather we’re taking action.

 The chapters in Holiday’s book are quite short.
 I like this because it allow the reader to benefit from the fascinating concepts even when time is limited.
 This is a book you can read “on the go” that offers you some “food for thought” to ponder over while you’re commuting or have a few minutes to kill.

-Another aspect I like about this book is that Holiday offers mini history lessons.
-Holiday uses various historical figures from around the globe and from various time periods to illustrate his point of how ego has impacted people’s lives.
-I appreciate this because Holiday manages to explain and justify his ideas through various interesting examples that have impacted individuals and communities throughout history.
+Holiday offers mini history lessons in this book.
+He uses various historical figures from around the globe and from various time periods to illustrate his point of how ego has impacted people’s lives.
+Holiday manages to explain and justify his ideas through various interesting examples that have impacted individuals and communities throughout history.

-If you’re familiar with Malcolm Gladwell and enjoy his writing style, this book is for you.
-The format is very similar and as Gladwell so craftily does, Holiday manages to use various examples throughout history to illustrate his point.
+- You enjoy Malcolm Gladwell books – The format is very similar and as Gladwell so craftily does, Holiday manages to use various examples throughout history to illustrate his point.

-If you’re a leader of an organization or a coach this book can provide value because it will offer tangible advice on how to overcome your ego and deal with the egos of your teammates.
+- You are a leader of an organization or a coach – This book offers tangible advice on how to overcome your ego and deal with the egos of your teammates

-Finally, if you’re feeling lost in life, in a sort of “crisis”, I think this book can help you find yourself and help you recognize what your purpose is.
+- You are feeling lost in life – this book can help you find yourself and help you recognize what your purpose is